elsewhither/brave-search-goggles/README.md

 [Academic Libraries & Libguides](https://search.brave.com/goggles?goggles_id=https%3A%2F%2Fraw.githubusercontent.com%2Felsewhither%2Fbrave-search-goggles%2Fmain%2Facademic_libraries.goggle)

-From there you just have to enter your search query and the Goggles should do the rest.
-Results that are influenced by the Goggle while have the color from its card next to it.
-If you hover the mouse over this, a pop-up will tell you which lines effected the result.
+From each Goggle page you just have to enter your search query and the Goggles should do the rest.
+Each search result that is influenced by the Goggle will have a color card next to.
+If you hover the mouse over this, a pop-up will tell you which lines of the script effected the result.

-Unfortunately,

 ## Contributing